 A question foremost in the minds of motoring enthusiasts around the world is what direction Ford will take for the next Mustang.
-And thanks to a leak from the UAW, it’s not a secret that a new Mustang, code-named S650, will be released in April 2019 on the 55th anniversary of the original Mustang.
+And thanks to a leak from the UAW, it’s not a secret that a new Mustang, code-named S650, will be released in April 2020 on the 55th anniversary of the original Mustang.

 The new BMW division has been ordered to adopt Ford Performance “muscle” styling clichés in order to appeal to the market demographic known as “old fat guys in their 50s”.
 These are former straight-liners who have reached their economic plateau and seek the appearance of sophistication, but because they have passed their physical and mental prime, need the comfort and reassurance of familiar Ford styling and technology.
 The Ford Performance M4 will feature wide flat seats, special door hinges for ease of ingress, a “tried and true” inline 6 cylinder engine sourced from Ford of Australia, raised white letter tires, and a 4-link solid rear axle with “quad shocks”.
-It will be the first product on the market from the new BMW division of Ford Motor Company.
-The prototype was spotted on the streets of Munich earlier this week:
+And the newly announced Ford Co-Pilot360 will be enhanced with warning buzzers to rouse sleepy drivers.

-In the Dearborn side of the house, spy photographs have revealed that the new 2020 Mustang will adopt styling “influences” suggested by Generation Z demographics in an attempt to retain anxious Mustang buyers who otherwise have been leaving for Hyundai and Kia.
+In the Dearborn side of the house, spy photographs have revealed that the new 2021 Mustang will adopt styling “influences” suggested by Generation Z demographics in an attempt to retain anxious Mustang buyers who otherwise have been leaving for Hyundai and Kia.
 To speed the new product to market, and as part of Billy Ford’s continued campaign against all things “Jac Nasser”, the Mustang will abandon the DEW/S550 lineage and return to the SN95 platform.
 The tooling for the SN95 had been sent to Venezuela in 2005 to be used for a new product there, but the dictator Chavez stopped shipment at the entry port and sent it home saying he didn’t want a “Yankee hand-me-down”.
 A plan was then formed to use it as the basis of a new Jeepney in the Philippines in 2008, but that plan failed as well.
 As did a sale of it to the Chinese in 2010, where Hau Thai-Tang, Chairman of the Peoples Original Superior Car Company (POSCC), was quoted as saying “we’ve already copied it”.

 ;-) Happy April Fools Day (or is it?)